vygr/ChrysaLisp/STATUS.md

 Reminder that #ChrysaLisp@matrix.org IRC chat room is available for all.
 Highly recommend the Element open source app for use with this.
-More often than not things get disused there before they make it into the repo and this status doc.
+More often than not things get discussed there before they make it into the repo and this status doc. !
-!

 New anaphoric lib `(aeach seq body)` macro from Nuclearfall.